 For more information, check out our page: telehealth and your cover

 The best way to find out whether your doctor, specialist or allied health practitioner provides telehealth consultations is to contact them directly; they’ll also be able to advise if your condition is appropriate for a telehealth consultation.
 The important thing to remember is that a telehealth consultation may not be recommended for everyone and there are times when it’s essential you go into a medical clinic to see your healthcare professional for a face-to-face consult.

 Claiming nib benefits on your eligible telehealth appointment is easy and the quickest way to do it is by using the nib App or Online Services on your computer, phone or tablet.
 Your health practitioner should send you a receipt for your consultation (likely via email).
 Simply upload this receipt and submit it.
 For more on claiming check out out page: How to make a claim.

 If you’d like to find out more about how we're supporting our members through this difficult and uncertain time, please visit our COVID-19 member support package.

-1nib will cover appropriate treatment using telehealth for eligible members as a temporary measure that will be in place until 31 March 2021.
-Subject to your chosen level of cover, policy exclusions, waiting periods and limits.
+1nib will cover appropriate treatment using telehealth for eligible members.
+This is subject to your chosen level of cover, policy exclusions, waiting periods and limits.
 Only individual telehealth consultations are covered, groups and classes are currently not funded for telehealth.

-2nib will cover appropriate treatment using telehealth for eligible members as a temporary measure that will be in place until 31 March 2021.
-Subject to your chosen level of cover, policy exclusions, waiting periods and limits.
+2nib will cover appropriate treatment using telehealth for eligible members.
+This is subject to your chosen level of cover, policy exclusions, waiting periods and limits.
 Only individual telehealth consultations are covered, groups and classes are currently not funded for telehealth.

 3Before claiming for psychology and other mental health consultations you must have an approved mental health plan provided by a GP.